 Water/wastewater treatment plants.
 One of the biggest enemies of structural lightning protection at these facilities appears to be hoses used by operating personnel.
 These hoses tend to be dragged along handrails, dislodging air terminals and other components.
 Personnel should be made aware of this potential problem, and systems inspected after any such work.

 Petroleum production, disposal and flowback facilities.
 Because of the nature of production and disposal sites, they are often modified, expanded, reconfigured or otherwise changed.
 Additionally, bonding conductors and other system components are often disconnected or moved to allow maintenance of other tank systems.
 Personnel performing such work should be advised to reconnect any disconnected bonding exactly as they found it, and to advise the owner if that is not possible.
 Each site shall be inspected after any changes are made.
-Specific problem-creating changes we have seen over the years include the addition of slurry stations, addition or relocation site lights, reconfigured piping, adding tanks, installing fire extinguishers on handrails above air terminal zones of protection and disconnecting bonding.
+Specific problem-creating changes we have seen over the years include adding slurry stations, adding or relocating site lights, reconfiguring piping, adding tanks, installing fire extinguishers on handrails above air terminal zones of protection and disconnecting bonding.
 Since these sites tend to be corrosive environments, we have also seen corrosion on and under components, particularly those exposed to gases or liquids

 There are no grounding resistance requirements contained in the applicable standards.
 However, if the owner wishes, such testing could be included in this program.
 If desired, testing should be conducted of the grounding electrode termination system and its individual grounding electrodes, if adequate disconnecting means have been provided.
 These test results should be compared with previous or original (if conducted) results.
 If it is found that the test values differ substantially from previous values obtained under the same test procedures, additional investigations should be made to determine the reason for the difference.
 If conducted, it is advisable to stagger inspections so that earth resistance measurements are made in the hot, dry months as well as the cool, wet months.